Novartis/cellxgene-gateway/Readme.md

 # Development

+We’re actively developing.
+Please see the "future work" section of the [wiki](https://github.com/Novartis/cellxgene-gateway/wiki#future-work).
+If you’re interested in being a contributor please reach out to [@alokito](https://github.com/alokito).

 ## Developer Install

 If you want to develop the code, you will need to clone the repo.
 Make sure you have the prequesite listed above, then: